JohnnyMorganz/luau-lsp/README.md

 The entry point for the analysis tool is `luau-lsp analyze`.

 Install the binary and run `luau-lsp --help` for more information.

-## Design Goals

-The initial goal is to develop a language server supporting all common LSP functions.
-Module resolution and typing will initially revolve around [Rojo](https://github.com/JohnnyMorganz/luau-analyze-rojo).

-The idea is to ensure module resolution is customisable, allowing the server to later be easily extended to support other environments where Luau may be used.
-We could also potentially take it a step forward, allowing the server to be used on an Lua 5.1 codebase through a translation layer (such as type comments through EmmyLua), allowing the language server to support general purpose Lua development powered by the Luau type inference engine.

-If you use Luau in a different environment and are interested in using the language server, please get in touch!

 ## Supported Features